distributed-text-services/specifications/Collections-Endpoint.md

 ### Parent Collection Query

 This is an example of a query for the parents of a Collection.
+Note that, in this context, `totalItems` == `totalParents`

 #### Example of url :